 Early December is also a good time to visit Japan as it’s the shoulder month between high and low seasons, the weather is cold but clear and there are not so many visitors to contend with.

 What to do in Japan in Winter

 Before we get into the specifics of where to go in Japan, I thought I’d list some overall things to do.
 These are things that happen in multiple places or are quintessentially winter things you can find all over Japan.
 They’re all special to Japan in winter and shouldn’t be missed.

 New Year Celebrations

 From around the beginning of December, you can feel everyone’s anticipation of the New Year celebrations all around the cities and towns of Japan.
 The shops will be showcasing products for the New Year, such as auspicious osechi cuisine, New Year’s decorations, New Year’s greeting cards, and lucky bags full of goods that can be bought at special discount prices.

-2022 is the Year of the Tiger.
-You will be able to find products with illustrations of cute tigers, which are considered auspicious this year.
+2024 is the Year of the Dragon.
+You will be able to find products with illustrations of cute dragons, which are considered auspicious this year.

 If you spend the New Year in Japan, how about joining the crowds for the traditional New Year midnight shrine or temple visit?
 In Tokyo, there are plenty of countdown parties and concerts held either in the open or in clubs and live music venues.
 The New Year’s Fox Parade held in Oji, a town in the Kita ward of Tokyo, is increasingly popular, attracting participants from all around the country.